STEPH SWEET BIO

 Sweet discovered Soundcloud and never looked back.
 Her first lo-fi tape 4-track song, Synaesthesia, was selected as Soundclouder Of The Day, gaining her thousands of followers but more importantly for her, connecting with working musicians from around the world.

-Since then she has been number one with Ellen, featuring regularly in the Soundcloud charts, and her most recent single, So Not Scared Of You (feat.
-Drunkeninstrumentcorporation) went straight into the top ten and stayed at number four for a week.
+Since then she has been number one with Ellen, featuring regularly in the Soundcloud charts, and her most recent single, Breathe went into the Soundcloud New&Hot Indie Chart at number two and stayed in the top ten for a fortnight.
 She has also been played on BBC radio and is interviewed and featured frequently in international music blogs in Canada, New York City and England, such as The Devil Has The Best Tuna, Left Bank Magazine and Overblown.